-- We believe that eEveryone has the right to library services. - Everyone We respect every individual's rights, has the right to -privacy and diversity. - We believe that everyone must have access to global resources beyond this library - We believe tThe library is more than just books, materials and technology. - The library We believe in and will strive for excellence in serving the community with a friendly and inviting environment. - We believe that tThe library is the community's center for the life-long education, access of knowledge, for learning, for culture and for entertainment - We believe that Tthe library must be responsive to the current and future needs and requests of the community. - The library must be We believe in operating as a fiscally responsible organization. - We believe Ithe library is a vital component in the economic development of the community.
+- Everyone has the right to library services. - Everyone has the right to privacy and diversity. - The library is more than just books, materials and technology. - The library will strive for excellence in serving the community with a friendly and inviting environment. - The library is the community's center for the life-long education. - The library must be responsive to the current and future needs and requests of the community. - The library must be a fiscally responsible organization. - The library is a vital component in the economic development of the community.